segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 ### Dynamic Framework for Manual Installation

-Segment **highly recommend** using Cocoapods.
-Segment does not support sending data to bundled, device-mode integrations unless you are using Cocoapods.
+Segment only supports sending data to bundled, device-mode destinations if you are using Cocoapods to manage your dependencies.
+Our Support staff cannot answer questions about, and are not responsible for, projects that do not use Cocoapods.

 If you absolutely cannot use Cocoapods, you can manually install our dynamic framework which allows you to send data to Segment, and have Segment send it on to enabled cloud-mode destinations.